Aldaviva/userstyles/README.md

 # userstyles
 User style sheets for the Stylish browser extension.

-Websites should
+Good user interfaces should
 - have few visual elements on the screen
-- only show you the tools and information you use
+- only show you the tools and information that you use
 - make efficient use of your screen space

 ## How to Use